Playing an active role in the success of another organisation can be very beneficial to your career.

 Our expert team can help you shape your NED CV for maximum success – highlighting the experience you can bring to a Board, demonstrating your independent thinking and readiness to take – and stand by – decisions as well as the value in your skills and expertise while reflecting an understanding of corporate governance codes and guidelines.

 Finally, remember a NED role places great emphasis on personality and ability, not just your career achievements.
-We’re skilled at identifying the right qualities and reflecting these in both your CV and LinkedIn profile to help you stand out – and then be comfortable blending in.
+We’re skilled at identifying the right qualities and reflecting these in your CV, LinkedIn profile and Executive Bio to help you stand out – and then be comfortable blending in.